Updated January 2019

 Cuisinart 14-Cup Programmable

-The Cuisinart 14-Cup Programmable was second only to the OXO Barista Brain in our taste testing and still produced a pleasant, bold pot of coffee.
+The Cuisinart 14-Cup Programmable was second only to a few much more expensive models in our taste testing, and still produces a pleasant, bold pot of coffee.
 It scored slightly lower in user friendliness and ease of cleaning but was still a top-performer among the machines that we tested.

 If you're on a moderate budget but still looking for a high-quality machine, the Cuisinart will not disappoint.
 In our testing, it performed far better than the BLACK+DECKER 12-Cup Programmable but is also twice as expensive.